jaypipes/gdt-kube/README.md

 ## Usage

-`gdt-kube` is a Golang library and is intended to be included in your own Golang application's test code as a Golang package dependency.
+`gdt-kube` is a Go library and is intended to be included in your own Go application's test code as a Go package dependency.

 Import the `gdt` and `gdt-kube` libraries in a Go test file: